nakatolab/CohesinDB_public/README.md

 **This repository is only for:**

-- Bug report and issue tracker.
+- Bug report and issue tracker at https://github.com/wangjk321/CohesinDB_public/issues.

 - Anyone who are interested in the source code of CohesinDB Django project.